okc1/okc1.github.io/source/_posts/experience/2016-06-11-add-aside-content-octopress.md

 # Aside

 Example of this is the 'categories' list on the right hand side of the blog page.
-It's always pinned on RHS regardless of page content.
+It's always pinned on RHS, regardless of page content.

 # Instruction